ong8181/interaction-capacity/README.md

 # Sequence data
 You may download sequence data (`*.fastq.bz2`) from DDBJ Sequence Read Archives (DRA) by executing the following commands. `XXXXXXXXX` should be DRA accession number for each MiSeq run: 16S data = DRA009658, ITS data = DRA009659, COI data = DRA009660, and 18S data = DRA009661.

-**Currently, there are errors in the above four DRA submissions.
+:heavy_exclamation_mark: **Currently, there are errors in the above four DRA submissions.
 Only forward reads are deposited in DRA.
 I am working to solve this issue.
 Sorry for the inconvenience.**

 ```
 # Prepare folders